 With an EORI number, companies can receive notifications and verify information about any legislation modifications imposed by the customs authorities of the EU countries.
 You can benefit from comprehensive assistance and legal advice when registering the EORI number from our attorneys in China.
 They can also help you open a WFOE in China, register a trademark or obtain business licenses.

 Businesses in China can register for EORI if they intend to develop trading activities within the EU territory.
-One must make an EORI application with the customs authorities of the country he or she wishes to develop trading activities.
-The company’s documents plus personal identification documents are needed at the time the EORI registration starts.
-If the application is correct and accepted by the authorities, the EORI number will be issued, mentioning that the EU customs will work closely with the ones in China.
+One must make an EORI application with the customs authorities of the country in which he or she wishes to develop trading activities.
+The company’s documents, plus personal identification documents, are needed at the time the EORI registration starts.
+If the application is correct and accepted by the authorities, the EORI number will be issued, mentioning that the EU customs will work closely with those in China.
 Even if the EORI registration is subject to simple and fast formalities, it is recommended to have the support of an experienced team of lawyers in China.

 If you decide to import to China, you must apply for an EORI number from the country of origin.
 Practically, the application is made just like in the case you need an EORI code when importing from any country.
 Imports in this case imply shipments from outside the European Union.